carnestoltes/chartsThingsBoard/README.md

 * Loads telemetry data from a CSV file for multiple sensors.
 * Automatically calculates Hourly Maximum Oscillation (MoH) for each hour.
 * Supports multiple telemetry keys.
+* Allow the posibility of choose a subset of data divided into days, months or years.
 * Integrates with ThingsBoard Community Edition (CE) without the need for special rule nodes.